ericyangyu/ericyangyu.github.io/_pages/about.md

 ---
 I am a Master's student in the Computer Science and Engineering Department at UC San Diego and proudly a first-generation college student.
 I am very grateful to be advised by Professor [Sicun Gao](https://scungao.github.io/).
-My general research interests are in investigating better ways to perform constrained search and optimization for high-dimensional decision and control problems in autonomous systems.
+My general research interests are in safe reinforcement learning and combinatorial optimization.
-More recently, I am designing algorithms to robustly guarantee safety in deep reinforcement learning and trying to tame NP-hard combinatorial search problems.
-My target application domains (non-comprehensively) include autonomous driving, robotics, vehicle routing, and fair work scheduling.

 # Research Publications